Work

 More than half of all employees commute from abroad to work in Liechtenstein.

 The unemployment rate in Liechtenstein is very low.
 The economic location is very strong and growing.
-Therefore, the Liechtenstein economy relies on well-trained workers from Liechtenstein, as well as on cross-border commuters from abroad.
+Therefore, the Liechtenstein economy depends on well-educated workers from Liechtenstein and on cross-border commuters from abroad.

 Work Permit

-People who live in Liechtenstein do not need a work permit, unless the profession requires a government permit, such as a profession in healthcare or education.
+Persons who reside in Liechtenstein do not need a work permit, unless it is a profession that requires a state permit, such as a profession in the health or education sector.
 Lawyers also need a permit.

 Cross-border commuters